 It just means that probably they are new to it.
 A focused person never makes the same mistake twice because they learn from the first time and can see through things clearly in the future.

-7 Character Traits of Detail-Oriented People
+7 Character Traits of Detail Oriented Person

 Detail-oriented people are different from those who lack focus.
 To begin with, they are extremely particular and observant.
 There is barely a detail that escapes their attention.
 Having mentioned this, let us look at some of the traits only such highly focused people possess.

-1. They observe body language
+1. Detail Oriented Person observes body language

 While there is not an exact number yet, several types of research have shown that around 80% of our communication is based on our body language.
 Whether we are happy or sad, confident or nervous, our body language almost always indicates our state of mind before our words do.